Grayling, a global PR consulting agency, presented the seven communication trends for this year, dubbing them #7for17

-#1 Me, myself and AI
+#1 Me, Myself and AI

 With the number of wearable devices on the market constantly growing, we can expect consumers to create their own ecosystems, adjusted to their personal needs, routines and lifestyles.
-We are mainly talking about the Generation Z, because their expectations regarding smart and connected platforms are growing simultaneously with ther personal growth.
+We are mainly talking about Generation Z because their expectations regarding smart and connected platforms are growing simultaneously with their personal growth.
 In the future, brands will have to embrace the technology more than they are doing now, and will have to leave the customers and clients with more control, and allow them to interact in ways they want to interact.

 #2 Uncertainty factor – can a CEO earn the trust of citizens?

 Citizens, as consumers, are losing faith in political figures and seeking verification and answers from CEOs and brands.
 They want them to take the lead.
-Research shows that 82 per cent of consumers are more likely to trust a company or brand whose CEO is active on social media.
+Research shows that 82 per cent of consumers is more likely to trust a company or brand whose CEO is active on social media.